quadsurf/react-curriculum/01-introduction-to-react.md

 - Though its concepts aren't fully mainstream, React is accessible to a wide range of developers of varying experience levels.

-- React can be gradually adopted for small features instead of requiring the entire application to be rewritten.
+- React can be gradually adopted for small features and doesn't require an entire application to be rewritten with it.

 - Well-designed React components can be composed together even if they're written by different people.